-The development of the market values of financial products particularly depends on capital market development, which is in turn influenced by the general situation of the global economy, as well as the economic and political conditions in individual countries.
+The development of the prices or market values of financial products depends in particular on changes in the capital markets, which are in turn influenced by the general situation of the global economy as well as the economic and political conditions in the respective countries.
 General price trends, particularly on stock markets, can also be affected by irrational factors such as mood swings, opinions and rumours.
 Fluctuations in prices and market values may also be caused by changes in interest rates, exchange rates or issuer credit ratings.